LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

 2. `FixedThreadPool(n)`
     - This is how we can create a thread pool with `n` threads.
 Usually `n` is the number of cores in the CPU.
     - Maintains a fixed number of threads that are always available for executing tasks.
+    - If a thread finished executing a task, the thread pool will assign another task to that thread.
     - If there are more tasks than n, then these tasks are stored with a `LinkedBlockingQueue` data structure.
 3. `CachedThreadPool`
     - Dynamically create and reuse threads based on the demand for tasks.